scarolan/quick-dashboard-makeover/README.md

 https://killercoda.com/scarolan/scenario/grafana-dashboarding

-If you're using your own Grafana instance simply import the Overcharge.json dashboard from the Labs folder and add connect it to your TestData data source.
+If you're using your own Grafana instance simply import the Overcharge.json dashboard from the Labs folder and connect it to your TestData data source.

 ---